Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Ron from Cortez, CO

-This is a guide about sifting flour without a sifter.
+This is a page about sifting flour without a sifter.
 Some recipes call for sifting the flour, but you don't own a sifter.
 There are other ways to sift flour using things you may already own.